XanderOosthuysen/ATAQ_AERMOD/README.md

 * **`--action visualize`**
   Generates a quick 2D Matplotlib contour plot (`.png`) of a specific `.PLT` file for rapid quality assurance without needing to open GIS software.

+## ⚠️ Disclaimer ##
+The end-user is ultimately responsible for ensuring the validity of the meteorological data, inventory inputs, and compliance with local regulatory modeling guidelines.

 ## Directory structure ##
 ```text
 ATAQ_AERMOD